 The Best Spellbreak Settings

 A computer that can physically run Spellbreak is well and good, but you also need to be playing right.
 If you want to get the best reaction times and do better in games, you need to really optimize things.
 In-game settings for games typically try and boost their appearance.
 They come with all sorts of bells and whistles turned up as high as they will go.
 You need to alter these settings if you’re serious about using the best Spellbreak settings.
 What you’re aiming for, is the highest frame rate possible.
 This makes your action the smoothest and can help you in firefights without limiting what you can see.
-These Spellbreak settings will help you play to the best of your ability.
+These Spellbreak settings will help you play to the best of your ability by giving the best FPS but without affecting your gameplay.